 - Referring website and source

 We use Google Analytics to analyse the use of our website.
 Our analytics service provider generates statistical and other information about website use by means of cookies.
 The information generated relating to our website is aggregated and used to create trending reports about the use of our website.
 It is only used to improve how itslearning.com functions and performs.

 We combine behavioral cookie data with personally identifiable information, to better evaluate and improve your experience with itslearning.

 Emails sent to individuals may include links to other sites, cookies, and other tracking with your interaction with the email.
 For example, we have cookie technology that allows us to see the following:

 - If you have clicked a link in an email

 - Pages you have viewed on the sites linked

 - Any content downloaded on the sites

 We use functional cookies on our site to enable itslearning to improve your experience.
 This is done by remembering your preferences on the site such as choices you made about language and location or changes you made to the web page such as text size.
 For example, if you provide location information we may share location specific updates with you.
 We may use some of the data collected by our cookies to identify user behavior and preferences and to generate content specific to you.
 We also may share this information with other departments within itslearning.
-Usually this information is not personally identifiable, therefore we will not be able to track the individual but if the user has provided personally identifiable information (i.e. a registered user) only then with the cookie information be linked to a named individual.
+Usually this information is not personally identifiable, unless the user has provided personally identifiable information (i.e. a registered user), only then will the cookie information be linked to a named individual.